-The Writing@UW Fellowship is now in its second year, continuing to support faculty teaching W courses who want to take their writing instruction to the next level.
-This program takes place during Winter Quarter 2025 and introduces a new partner model, encouraging faculty to collaborate within their departments or closely affiliated units.
-Fellows work together to (re)envision writing in their disciplines and refine their teaching and learning practices.
-Fellows participate in weekly meetings to engage with WID/WAC scholarship, discuss key issues such as multilingual learners and writing, antiracist assessment practices, and ethical use of AI, and workshop their project plans.
+The Writing@UW Fellowship just completed its second year, continuing in its mission to support faculty teaching W courses who want to take their writing instruction to the next level.
+The program took place during Winter Quarter 2024-25 and introduced a new partner model, encouraging faculty to collaborate within their departments or closely affiliated units.
+Fellows worked together to (re)envision writing in their disciplines and refine their teaching and learning practices.
+Fellows participated in weekly meetings to engage with WID/WAC scholarship, discuss key issues such as multilingual learners and writing, antiracist assessment practices, and ethical use of AI, and workshop their project plans.

-Explore the work from the 2023-24 pilot year of the Fellowship in our program archive.
+Explore the work from the 2023-24 pilot year of the Fellowship in our program archive, and explore the 2024-25 cohort's project below.

 The Learning Goals